Mozzo1000/mango/README.md

 To install all development related dependencies, run `pip install -e .[dev]` in the root directory of this project.

 ### Run linter
-We use the flake8 to check for linting errors in our code.
+We use flake8 to check for linting errors in our code.
 Inside tox.ini there is a configuration set that `flake8` will automatically use.

 Just run `flake8` in the root directory to run the linter.